needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 In many cases, specifying only one of these properties should suffice, but in some cases you will need to specify all three of them.

 The easiest way to select the wanted visual element is to use the visual element picker functionality by clicking the **Pick Visual Element** button.
-After clicking this button, you can click the Editor's UI element you wish to select, and if the clicked element was a visual element, its values are set to the appropriate fields.
+After clicking this button, you can click the Editor's UI element you want to select, and if the clicked element was a visual element, its values are set to the appropriate fields.

 ### UI Toolkit Debugger
 In all cases it's not possible to pick the wanted visual element using the visual element picker.
 In these cases you should be able to figure out the names and classes of various visual elements in the Editor by using the UI Toolkit Debugger.
 The debugger can be accessed using the following methods: